ClickHouse/ClickHouse/docs/en/query_language/functions/encoding_functions.md

 ## unhex(str)

 Accepts a string containing any number of hexadecimal digits, and returns a string containing the corresponding bytes.
 Supports both uppercase and lowercase letters A-F. The number of hexadecimal digits does not have to be even.
-If it is odd, the last digit is interpreted as the younger half of the 00-0F byte.
+If it is odd, the last digit is interpreted as the least significant half of the 00-0F byte.
 If the argument string contains anything other than hexadecimal digits, some implementation-defined result is returned (an exception isn't thrown).
 If you want to convert the result to a number, you can use the 'reverse' and 'reinterpretAsType' functions.

 ## UUIDStringToNum(str)